SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :align: center
     :alt: Open terminal in JupyterLab

+If your JupyterLab interface does not have the launcher tab open, you can find it in the top bar menu in File > New Launcher.

 .. note::

   To paste commands to the JupyterLab console, use ``Cmd+V`` on MacOS or